InfiniteCuriosity/Ethical_use_of_AI/README.md

 <h4>6.
 How do our results here compare to the best results?</h4>
 <i>Compare our results to the best results for similar situations.
 Rate our results to the best results.</i>
+I will give a link to the best results when I can, such as Kaggle data science competitions.<br>

 <h4>7.
 What are steps we can take to move closer to the best results</h4>
 <i>What are steps we can take to move closer to the best results?</i>